1MrBluez1/Data-Science/README.md

 Machine learning is a powerful tool for extracting insights and making predictions from complex and large-scale datasets.
 It finds applications in various domains, including image and speech recognition, natural language processing, recommendation systems, fraud detection, and many others.

-### In this repo you will find various examples of previous work completed utilizing data analysis and problem solving techniques.
+### In this repo you will find various examples of previous work completed utilizing data analysis and various problem solving techniques.